 Posted on

-FRS-12 Solo Skiff Build Part 5
+FRS-12 Solo Micro Skiff Build Part 5

 This is the fifth video in the FRS12 how to build a boat series where we build a plywood boat.
 We cover how to pull epoxy fillets.
 This shows how the frames are epoxied to the hull with epoxy fillets and the individual plywood pieces become one large piece.
 This is where a boat is born!
 These plywood boat plans and more are available for purchase, and come with full size patterns.